-Previously, errors were identified where movements from some breeding herds had not been reported, due to a misinterpretation of PRIMO (Pigs (Records, Identification and Movement) Order) regulations.
+Previously, under-representation in the source data was identified where movements from some breeding herds had not been reported due to a misinterpretation of the regulations that underpin movement reporting (PRIMO; Pigs (Records, Identification and Movement) Orders).
 Therefore, there is potential for the size of some commercial breeding herds to be underestimated.
 The use of a 24-month time period of movements may also introduce error.
 Some holdings may no longer have pigs present, and hence the total number of holdings may be an overestimate.